 These new smart models have a lot of clever features, but our reviews and research helped us narrow down which options are the most useful for the average setup.
-We chose the TP-Link Smart Power Strip for our top pick with its high-tech smart options.
-If you prefer a cheaper option, be sure to check the whole list!
+We chose the best smart plugs instead.for our top pick with its high-tech smart options.
+If you prefer a cheaper option, be sure to check the whole list, or take a look at the

 TP-Link Smart Power Strip